Adam Duvall Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.06 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).

-- Athletics pitchers combine to give up 135 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Athletics allow the second-most home runs in baseball (135 total, 1.4 per game).

-- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
-He has a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina makes the start for the Athletics, his ninth of the season.
+He is 2-7 with a 6.34 ERA and 58 strikeouts in 59 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Sunday, July 9 -- the right-hander threw one inning against the Boston Red Sox, giving up two earned runs while surrendering three hits.
+- His last time out came out of the bullpen on Friday, July 7 when the righty threw six innings against the Boston Red Sox, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.